terylla/coronavirus-tracker/README.md

 # In Progress
 <br> Coronavirus tracker webpage that pulls data from CSV files
 <br> Stats are pulled from here: https://github.com/CSSEGISandData/COVID-19
-<br> /confirms, /deaths, /recovered, to load the corresponding page
+<br> /confirms OR /deaths OR /recovered to load the corresponding page

 ## Current status:
 App shows confirmed cases, total confirmed cases, and difference of total between today and yesterday.